 Natives applied the same attitude of stewardship and caring to aquatic harvesting.
 They carefully tended and even cleaned salmon streams.
 When the stream changed course they transplanted salmon eggs to the new stream channel to continue the circle of life.
 Coastal tribes moved rocks around in configurations that would provide for the highest yield of clams while maintaining natural order.
 They also made fishing nets out of spears and hooks attached to hemp twine.

 Native Americans hunted a variety of game and used all parts of the animal.
 They used the animal for food, clothing, shelter, tools, bedding or decoration for example.
-And they hunted what was available where they lived.
 Hunting tools made from natural resources included throwing sticks, bows made from wood and animal tendons and arrows, spears and harpoons made from stones.
 They made netting from hemp or grasses to trap small game.
 Native Americans living in the plains hunted Buffalo with bows, arrows and spears.
 They used the meat for food and the hides for clothing, moccasins, tepees and bedding.
 There was no waste.

 Lesson for all of us